*This post contains affiliate links

 Indeed it was by taxi that we traveled to the Matka Canyon from the Skopje bus station after we arrived there from Albania via Kosovo.

-You can (also) do it easy way
+You can (also) do it an easy way

 Right, right.
 This is the path I talked about that hugs the canyon, runs practically on flat land and that many people visit even with high heels from the terraces of one of the restaurants in order to admire the canyon views.